HMS Iron Duke (F234): 1993–2000

-During this deployment Iron Duke also visited the Falkland Islands, Brazil, Ghana, Senegal and attended Exponaval 2000 when she made a good will visit to Valparaiso, Chile, to help improve relations with the UK's traditional ally.
-This was the RN's first visit since the General Pinochet affair.
+During this deployment Iron Duke also visited the Falkland Islands, Brazil, Ghana, Senegal and attended Exponaval 2000 when she made a good will visit to Valparaíso, Chile, to help improve relations with the UK's traditional ally.
+This was the RN's first visit since the UK arrest of General Pinochet.

 2001–2010

 In May 2002 Iron Duke re-entered service after a refit, armed with a new 4.5 inch Mod 1 gun.
 Under the command of Commander Phil Warwick, Iron Duke sailed into Portsmouth for her re-dedication.
 Amongst those in attendance were the present Duke of Wellington and Earl Jellicoe, both related to figures associated with the ship's name and career.
 The following January Iron Duke deployed to the Caribbean for counter-drugs operations, hurricane season disaster relief standby, and visiting UK Overseas Territories for diplomatic purposes.
 This was the frigate's first operation since completing her refit at the end of 2001 and comprehensive training including multi-national exercises off Scotland.

 In February 2006 Iron Duke conducted trials in Loch Goil and Loch Fyne.

 In September 2006 Iron Duke, under Commander Andy Jordan, was providing a presence for UK overseas territories in the Caribbean and providing the UK contribution to the war on drugs.
 She returned to the UK in December 2006.
 During her six-month deployment, Iron Duke steamed over 31000 nmi, and made 22 port visits to 18 different locations.

 In 2007 Iron Duke, now under the command of Commander Andy Gurr, was dry-docked for ten months at HMNB Portsmouth.
 Various systems were upgraded including the anti-submarine warfare equipment, and the ability to operate the Merlin helicopter was added.
 The first installation of a NATO Radial Chemical, Biological, Radioactive, Nuclear filter system was made; this filter was undergoing trials prior to installation across the fleet, if successful.

 After 18 months of refit and upgrading, by March 2008 Iron Duke was halfway through her Operational Sea Training, in readiness for deployment to the North Atlantic at the end of May.
 All aspects of warfare were included in the training, including the infamous 'Thursday War' training exercise.